• Skip to primary navigation

 Plenty of Time in Nature

 Also, this kind of activity encourages the movement kids need in their daily rhythm.
 If going outside isn't an option, alternative opportunities for movement are encouraged.
-In our Montessori Summer Morning Basket post, we shared the Yoga Pretzels cards our kids enjoy using. during our 'circle time'.
-Our Montessori Grace and Courtesy activities also encourage movement.
+In our Montessori Summer Morning Basket post, we shared the Yoga Pretzels cards our kids enjoy using during our 'circle time'.

 Care of our Environment as Part of Montessori Homeschool Daily Rhythm